 Nurse.com asked one of the book’s authors, Nancy Bohnarczyk, MA, RN, CNE, a clinical assistant professor at Rutgers School of Nursing, to share some of what the book has to offer.

-What was your motivation to write this book?
+What was your motivation to write this book about onboarding?

 So this book is really a guide to help these facilities set up a program that will provide a residency for new nurses and help them better transition into the workforce.